nhsconnect/integration-adaptors/mhs/README.md

-Any content POSTed to `/path` (for example) on port 80 will result in the request configuration for the `path` entry in `data/interactions.json` being loaded and the content sent as the body of the request to Spine.
+Any content POSTed to `/` on port 80 will result in the request configuration for the `path` entry in `data/interactions.json` being loaded and the content sent as the body of the request to Spine.
 Adding entries to `interactions.json` will allow you to define new supported interactions.